Conversational Marketing

 What is Conversational Marketing?

+Your conversational marketing audience is much more insightful than your other channels.
 They’ll tell you in their own words how they want to interact with your business.
+There’s no inferring or guessing, like with web traffic. |

 Key Elements of Conversational Marketing

-Conversations Happen in Customer Time - conversational marketing is asynchronous.
+Conversational marketing is asynchronous.
 Meaning conversations should occur whenever the customer prefers whether that’s in real-time, after finishing their meeting, or later that night when they have a spare moment.
 While it’s important for businesses to be able to chat in real-time, it’s just as important for them to be able to finish a conversation at whatever pace the customer wants.

-scalableConversations are Scalable - because conversations happen on customer time, all conversations need to be scalable.
+Because conversations happen on customer time, all conversations need to be scalable.
 A customer doesn’t care if you’re talking with 50, 500, or 5,000 other people — they only care about the issue they need to be solved.
 This is where chatbots come in.
 Bots make 24/7 support possible by providing answers to common questions based on data that already exists.

-Conversations have Context - Conversations can’t exist in a vacuum; they need context and should get smarter as you collect more information.
+Conversations can’t exist in a vacuum; they need context and should get smarter as you collect more information.
 It’s what customers expect.
 Additionally, context is what makes messaging convenient.
 Without it, bots or a support rep would need to ask people the same qualifying questions every time they interacted with them.

 Conversational Marketing is More than Live Chat